1936 uprising in Spanish Guinea: Conflict

-On 19 September 1936, the chief of the Colonial Guard lieutenant colonel Luis Serrano Maranges launched an uprising on Fernando Poo overthrowing the Republican Governor-General Sanchez Guerra in a bloodless coup.
+On 19 September 1936, the chief of the Colonial Guard lieutenant colonel Luis Serrano Maranges launched an uprising on Fernando Po overthrowing the Republican Governor-General Sanchez Guerra in a bloodless coup.
 Following Francisco Franco's orders, Serrano took over the governorship and imposed martial law, declaring the colony to be at war.
 Vice-Governor Miguel Hernandez Porcel who was based in Bata, refused to recognize Serrano.
 On 23 September, clericales on the colony's mainland organized a militia and marched on Bata in support of Serrano, and Porcel dispatched a force to stop them.
 The two columns met at Comandachina close to the Ekuku river, they clashed after shouting their respective mottos.
 Two native soldiers were killed in the action as the Republicans emerged victorious.
-The leaders of the clericales in the mainland were expelled to French Congo, many later traveled Fernando Poo.
-The colony thus became split between the pro-nationalist Fernando Poo and the Republican Río Muni.
+The leaders of the clericales in the mainland were expelled to French Congo, many later traveled Fernando Po.
+The colony thus became split between the pro-nationalist Fernando Po and the Republican Río Muni.

-The republicans became practically isolated from their allies, having turned their only available ship, the Fernando Poo, into a prison for Catholic missionaries and nuns.
-In October, the nationalist auxiliary cruiser Ciudad de Mahon, armed with a 76 mm gun, a 101 mm gun and ferrying Moroccan nationalist troops from the Canary islands, arrived at Fernando Poo.
-Serrano requisitioned the ship, using it to shell Bata and hit Fernando Poo, killing three clergymen and a civilian held on board as prisoners in the process.
-The republican militiamen manning the Fernando Poo abandoned hastily the sinking ship, whose hull was assaulted by troops from Ciudad de Mahon before capsizing the following day.
+The republicans became practically isolated from their allies, having turned their only available ship, the Fernando Po, into a prison for Catholic missionaries and nuns.
+In October, the nationalist auxiliary cruiser Ciudad de Mahon, armed with a 76 mm gun, a 101 mm gun and ferrying Moroccan nationalist troops from the Canary Islands, arrived at Fernando Po.
+Serrano requisitioned the ship, using it to shell Bata and hit Fernando Po, killing three clergymen and a civilian held on board as prisoners in the process.
+The republican militiamen manning the Fernando Po abandoned hastily the sinking ship, whose hull was assaulted by troops from Ciudad de Mahon before capsizing the following day.
 The nationalist reinforcements then landed in Bata, quickly seizing control of Río Muni.
 Most republicans fled to French Congo, some of those who remained were executed while others were deported to the Canary Islands in November.

 Aftermath

 The conflict in combination with the disruption of global trade during World War II caused the colony to experience shortages in food and medication as well as high inflation.
-After taking control of the colony the nationalists Hispanicized the names of the local districts, legally unified Fernando Poo and Río Muni with the rest of Spain and gradually emancipated the native population.
-The ideals of nationalism spread among the first generation of emancipated natives, who later led the colony to independence.
+After taking control of the colony the nationalists Hispanicized the names of the local districts, legally unified Fernando Po and Río Muni with the rest of Spain and gradually emancipated the native population.
+The ideals of nationalism spread among the first generation of emancipated natives, who later led the colony to independence in 1968.